Shirataki noodles: Names and forms

+The word shirataki means "white waterfall", referring to the white appearance of the noodles.

+Shirataki is also called yam noodles or devil's tongue noodles, referring to the English names of the konjac plant..
+One variation is ito-konnyaku (糸こんにゃく "konjac strings"), which are generally thicker, darker, with a square cross section.
+It is preferred in the Kansai region.

 Composition

 The konjac yam, whose corm (a thick underground stem) yields the yam-cake (konnyaku) from which the noodles are made, is also called devil's tongue yam or elephant yam.
-The word shirataki means "white waterfall", referring to the appearance of these noodles.
 Shirataki noodles are made from 97% water and 3% konjac, which contains glucomannan, a water-soluble dietary fiber.
 They are very low in digestible carbohydrates and food energy, and have little flavor of their own.

 Manufacture

 There used to be a difference in manufacturing methods.
-Producers in the Kansai region of Japan prepared shirataki (called ito konnyaku there) by cutting konnyaku jelly into threads, while producers in the Kantō region made the noodles by extruding konnyaku sol through small holes into a hot, concentrated lime solution.
+Producers in the Kansai region of Japan prepared shirataki (called ito konnyaku there) by cutting konnyaku jelly into threads, while producers in the Kantō region made the noodles by pushing konnyaku through small holes into a hot, concentrated lime solution.
 Modern producers make both types using the latter method.

 Culinary use

 Shirataki noodles come in dry and soft "wet" forms in Asian markets and some supermarkets.
 When purchased wet, they are packaged in liquid.
+Some brands require rinsing and sautéing or parboiling, as the alkaline water in the packaging has an odor some find unpleasant.
 They normally have a shelf life of up to one year.
-Some brands require rinsing and sautéing or parboiling, as the water in the packaging has an odor some find unpleasant.

 The noodles can also be drained and dry-roasted, which diminishes bitterness and gives the noodles a more pasta-like consistency.
 Dry-roasted noodles can be served in soup stock, sauce, or noodle soup.
+It can also be stir-fried.